milvus-io/milvus-docs/site/en/tutorials/multimodal_rag_with_milvus.md

 ---
-id: multimodel_rag_with_milvus.md
+id: multimodal_rag_with_milvus.md
-summary: Hybrid Search with Milvus
+summary: Multimodal RAG with Milvus
-title: Hybrid Search with Milvus
+title: Multimodal RAG with Milvus
 ---

 # Multimodal RAG with Milvus